niplav/site/resolving.md

 [*Proof.*](#Theorem_14)

 **Remark 4**.
-The set of inclusion-maximal consistent subgraphs on `$E_n$` can be compactly represented as the Cartesian product of the inclusion-maximal consistent subgraphs of the "levels" `$V_i$`:
+The set of maximal consistent subgraphs on `$E_n$` can be compactly represented as the Cartesian product of the maximal consistent subgraphs of the "levels" `$V_i$`:

 <div>
 	$$\newcommand{\bigtimes}{\mathop{\Large\times\normalsize}} \bigtimes_{i=1}^n \{\alpha_i \rightarrow \beta_i, \beta_i \rightarrow \gamma_i, \gamma_i \rightarrow \alpha_i\}$$
 </div>

-This might also allow for a compact representation of the result of `$f$` which includes all inclusion-maximal consistent subgraphs.
+This might also allow for a compact representation of the result of `$f$` which includes all maximal consistent subgraphs.
 We suspect there are counter-examples that don't allow for this, but haven't been able to find any.